 Non-Current Asset held and occupied, used or consumed by the council in the direct delivery of those services for which it has either a statutory or discretionary responsibility.

 Payment in Advance

-A charge taken into account when preparing the financial statements, which are for benefits to be received in a period after the accounting date.
+A charge considered when preparing the financial statements, which are for benefits to be received in a period after the accounting date.